robbin647/connect_four/README.md

-# game
+# Connect four

-All source code of our game
+## For HW3 markers

+  + This game (Connect Four) is implemented in C++
+  + Below is a description of our source code:
+    - main.cpp is where the program starts, with the function of printing game boards and asking for user inputs
+    - gameTree.cpp is a library source file in which we implement our own ```Tree``` class

 ## Back end
   Back end functionalities:
-  1. Create a decision tree for the game (either created at the beginning of the game or created during the game i.e., dynamically)
+  1. Create a decision tree for the game (either created at the beginning of the game or created during the game, i.e. dynamically)
   2. Generate computer move

 ## Front end